-Life at Blakeney House and Kingston House!
+Life by the Essex coast at Blakeney House and Kingston House

 Both located along the Essex seaside coast, Blakeney House (in Westcliff-on-Sea) and Kingston House (in Leigh-on-Sea) are residential services supporting individuals with learning disabilities, autism, mental health issues and complex needs, some of the individuals may also express behaviours that others find challenging.

 Blakeney House is situated on a quiet residential street, but within walking distance to the beautiful sea front, shops, and many local amenities that Westcliff-on-Sea has to offer.
 Life at Blakeney is described as caring and positive where opportunity and choice is paramount.

 Each of the individuals that live at Blakeney are encouraged to decorate their bedrooms to suit their tastes and preferences and with plenty of communal space and a large garden, the service is able to accommodate social events and outdoor activities as often as the individuals like.

 The atmosphere at Blakeney is fast paced but fun, where individuals are always supported to achieve their goals and aspirations.
 Back in December 2019 and as part of supported individual, John’s, person-centred support plan, he achieved his dream of seeing the British comedy sitcom ‘Only Fools and Horses’ in the theatre in London for his 71st Birthday.
 John has been a massive fan of the program since it first aired in 1981 and as he is in his 70’s he can relate to the era the programme is set.
 John was also brought up in London, so the programme and being back in London evoked some great memories for him.